Title 201 | Chapter 002 | Regulation 416REG

 (1)

-On an annual basis, beginning March 1, 2026, and by March 1 every year thereafter, every ambulatory pharmacy permitted by the Board of Pharmacy shall submit to the Board, the following data relating to the dispensing costs for the previous year:
+On an annual basis, no later thanbeginning March 1, 2026, and by March 1 every other year thereafter, every ambulatory pharmacy permitted by the Board of Pharmacy shall submit to the board, the following data, which shall remain confidential as required by and in accordance with KRS 315.038(6) and (7), relating to the dispensing costs for the previous year year which shall remain confidential and only be shared with the Department of Insurance as required by KRS 315.038:

 (a)